Uber Contract 'Gibberish', Says MP Investigating Gig Economy

 > The 'gig economy' is here as the last attempt of the free market to address the collapsing actual economy

 Dude, not even close.
 The 'gig' economy is a new generation of hucksters trying to figure out how to pay people even less to perform services on their behalf without having to bow to things like "regulation" and "laws", or have "employees" who do the actual service delivery to their "customers".
-The last two are in quotes because the Gig Economy actors pretend they are only facilitating a transact
+The last two are in quotes because the Gig Economy actors pretend they are only facilitating a transaction between two external parties - 'Really !!!
+We have no skin in the game, we're just taking a modest commission hooking up these two people who want to exchange money for a service!
+We have no employees, there's no regulation that applies to us!'

 Re: (Score:1)